MV European Causeway

+History

-HistoryEuropean Causeway entered service in August 2000 replacing the Pride of Rathlin.
+European Causeway entered service in August 2000 replacing the Pride of Rathlin.
 She was specially designed for the Cairnryan-Larne route and has not operated in service away from this route only straying for refit periods.

 Incidents

 On 18 December 2018, European Causeway was involved in an incident in extreme weather conditions.
 After what was described as a "big dip", several lorries toppled sideways causing damage to other vehicles on the car deck.
 No injuries were reported.
 The Marine Accident Investigation Branch carried out an investigation.
 It was concluded that: